You might think it would be obvious, but how to know if halloumi is off is actually a pretty common question.

 This is most evident by patches of blue or green mold.

-Now, with hard cheeses, you can actually cut the moldy bits off and eat the rest.
+Now, with hard cheeses, you can cut the moldy bits off and eat the rest.

 But halloumi is softer, and this means the mold spores may have penetrated the parts of the cheese you can’t see.